About

 About Me

-I am an interdisciplinary artist who grounds experiences in life through fiber and visual arts, as well as in poetry.
-In addition to creating solo art, I enjoy the collaborative process.
+I am an interdisciplinary artist who grounds experiences in life through fiber and visual arts, as well as in creative writing.
+In addition to the foundation of creating solo art, I value and enjoy the collaborative process. l examine the intersection between art and building resilience through the lens of aging, in my own life and in collaboration with other women.

 About My Work

 Resilience is a theme and concept that intrigues me, particularly as I go into the last quarter of my life.
-How can I express the concepts of aging and resilience in my work?
+How can I express the concepts of aging and resilience through art?

-This question informs how I show up for my visual art; my desire to experiment with reflection and how it is expressed through weaving, abstraction, and mixed media.
+This question informs how I show up for my visual art.
+I experiment with reflection and how it is expressed through weaving, writing, and mixed media.
 I bridge ideas and approaches with curiosity as I generate new art connected to autobiography told through interdisciplinary art forms.

 Artist M.C.
-Richards expresses a sentiment that resonates for me.
+Richards expressed a sentiment that resonates for me.
 She said, “I learn through my hands and my eyes and my skin what I could never learn through my

 brain.”